psyca1/articlesRanker/README.md

 > partials
 >> Contains the files pertaining to the content loaded repeatedly in each page file.
 Instead of cluttering every single page by loading each site-wide element every time, the element is instead called from this folder whenever needed.

+<b> static </b>
+> Contains the folders that hold the main JavaScript and CSS code, as well as the JSON files that will be used to load the articles.

 > css
 >> Contains the file(s) pertaining to the styling of the page, specifically that which uses CSS.

+> js
+>> Contains the file(s) pertaining to the handling of the UI logic, as well as the loading of the JSON files into a nice template.

+> articles
+>> Contains the file(s) that holds the data for each article in a JSON format.

 <hr>